bvandercar-vt/serato-tools/README.md

     if (not isinstance(value, str)) or value == "":
         return

-    # remove "Energy" tag from MixedInKey
-    if "Energy" in value:
-        return ""

     # make cue names all caps
     value_caps = value.strip().upper()
     if value != value_caps: